 There are many credit repair companies offering to “fix your credit fast” for a price.
 Some of them seem to claim miraculous results, as if they can remove any and all negative items from your credit reports.
 The truth is, these companies can’t do anything that you can’t do yourself.
 They have no special privileges or access.

 However, you may want to work with one of these companies — but only if they appear reputable.
 That way you don’t have to spend as much time and energy collecting all the contact information and documents you’ll need for a dispute.
-Instead you can hire someone who has been through this before, who can tell you what to expect and speed the process along.
+Instead you can hire someone who has been through this before, who can tell you what to expect and, hopefully, speed the process along.

 Use this method if there’s an incorrect late payment on your credit reports, which didn’t actually occur.
 If you were at fault, learn more about removing actual late payments below.

 You can also use this method if you actually made a late payment but there’s some inaccurate information associated with it.
 In this case you probably shouldn’t expect to have the late payment record completely removed.
 Instead, your creditor will probably just correct the error but the delinquency will stay on your report.

 Disputing items on your credit report is free.
 You may need to dispute the late payment with several companies in all.
 Here’s the basic procedure:

 - Identify the problem: Verify which credit reports the late payment appears on.

 - Contact the creditor: Contact the creditor to see if they’ll correct the mistake and notify the credit bureaus.

 - Contact the credit bureaus: If necessary, contact the credit bureaus to dispute the late payment.